 Lenor and her partners have been on the cutting edge of obtaining favorable tax solutions for beneficiaries of tribal minors’ trusts and for tribal members participating in tribal housing and other social benefit programs.
 In one significant case, Lenor and her partners successfully argued on behalf of a tribal minor’s trust fund, receiving a very substantial monetary award.
 She has also assisted in developing programs for investing tribal funds, educational assistance for tribal members and sophisticated financing for tribal projects.

 In 2003, Lenor was appointed to the Minnesota Commission on Judicial Selection as an at-large member and served for eight years.
-She teaches Indian taxation and jurisdiction classes across the country, including classes for tribal tax commissions, tribal councils and other tribal government departments.
-The Internal Revenue Service appointed Lenor to its Advisory Committee for Tax Exempt and Government Entities for a term from 2004 to 2007.
+She is a frequent conference speaker on the topics of Indian taxation, economic development, governance, tribal court and jurisdiction issues across the country, including classes for tribal tax commissions, tribal councils, tribal enterprise boards, tribal management teams and other tribal government departments.
+In addition, the Internal Revenue Service appointed Lenor to its Advisory Committee for Tax Exempt and Government Entities for a term from 2004 to 2007.
 Lenor has also been named among the Best Lawyers in America.